hszzt/UAV-Semantic-Segmentation-with-DeepLabV3-ResNet50/README.md

 ## How to Run

 ### 1. Prepare Dataset

-The dataset is not included in this repository due to file size limitations and possible distribution restrictions.

 Please prepare the dataset in the following structure before running the code: